ionos-cloud/cluster-api-provider-ionoscloud/CONTRIBUTING.md

 appreciation, which we would also be very happy about:
 > - Star the project
 > - Tweet about it
-> - Refer it in your documentation
+> - Refer to it in your documentation
-> - Mention the project at local meetups and tell your friends/colleagues
+> - Mention it at local meetups and tell your friends/colleagues

 ## Table of Contents